-How Apple Needs To Change TV
+How Apple Needs to Change TV

-Posted on January 8, 2013 by John Houghton.
+By John Houghton on January 8, 2013

-Sometimes I watch people flip through channels, commercials and all, and I suggest they could download their content and watch it commercial free.
+Sometimes I watch people flip through channels, commercials and all, and I suggest they could download their content and watch it commercial-free.
 A lot of people don’t seem to be willing to give up the experience of flipping through channels.
 People like channel surfing because that’s the way it’s been done for decades.
 Maybe it’s relaxing for them to do it this way.

 Posted in Android Apps, Apple TV, iOS Apps, iPad Apps, iPhone Apps, Mobile Apps